Board of Directors

 Walt is interested in the furtherance of laws and workplace accommodations that assist those on the autism spectrum.

-Community Education Coordinator, TN Department of Intellectual and Developmental Disabilities
+Deputy Director, TN Department of Intellectual and Developmental Disabilities

 Babs Tierno joined the Tennessee Department of Intellectual and Developmental Disabilities in early 2022.
 In her role, she focuses on the communications and coordination of Clinical Services collaboration efforts.
 Her projects include work with Seating and Positioning Clinics, Harold Jordan Center, and TN START.
 Additionally, Ms. Tierno produces a weekly show called the Clinical Consultation Network, which hosts guests from across the state and country to discuss innovative approaches to clinical care with providers and stakeholders.